19balazs86/PlayingWithRabbitMQ/README.md

 There is a benefit to start with the RabbitMQ.Client, that you can learn and understand the basics of RabbitMQ.

 ### Components
-#### In-memory queue for test
+#### In-memory solution for test
-- By default the application running in development mode using in-memory queue.
+- By default the application running in development mode and using an in-memory solution.
-- The in-memory queue is built on BufferBlock ([System.Threading.Tasks.Dataflow](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow?view=netcore-2.2 "System.Threading.Tasks.Dataflow")).
-- Some links about the TPL Dataflow topic in my [PlayingWithObserver](https://github.com/19balazs86/PlayingWithObserver "PlayingWithObserver") repository.
+- This is enough for test purpose to follow the message from the Producer to the Consumer and handler.

 #### QueueMessageAttribute
 - This attribute sits on top of your message class.